eamiddlebrook/OrthoPhyl/README.md

 ### Conda/mamba installable dependencies
-#### If you need to install conda or mamba we recomend mamba, however the commands are exactly the same (exept running the intall)
+#### If you need to install conda or mamba we recomend mamba, however the commands are exactly the same (exept running the install)
 ```
 cd ~/Downloads/ # or wherever you want to put the installer
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh